FAQ - Accounts

 Due to various restrictions, not all accounts can be accessed to the same degree.
 To learn more, see FHB Online Terms and Conditions.

 - Q: How much history is available via FHB Online?

 The amount of specific information available online is dependent upon when you first enroll and log into the service.
 The system will store up to 36 months of individual account activity (including check and deposit images) and 12 months of eStatements.
-Once the information has been accumulated into the system, you may download up to 16 months of account activity when you log in through Quicken/QuickBooks.
+The amount of account activity information may vary when accessing the information via Quicken/QuickBooks.

 - Q: I just enrolled in Online Banking and can see my account balances, but have no past account activity.
 What happened?